Cebu: Japanese occupation

-In 2009 Japanese – Filipino archaeologists in Boljoon discovered ancient Japanese pottery that has been to believed to been in existence since the early trading activity between Japan and Cebu in the 16th to 18th century.
+In 2009 Japanese – Filipino archaeologists in Boljoon discovered ancient Japanese pottery that has been believed to have been in existence since the early trading activity between Japan and Cebu in the 16th to 18th century.

 Cebu, being one of the most densely populated islands in the Philippines, served as a Japanese base during their occupation in World War II which began with the landing of Japanese soldiers in April 1942.
 A Japanese businessman established Cebu's first "comfort station" during the war, where Japanese soldiers routinely gang-raped, humiliated, and murdered kidnapped girls and teenagers who they forced into sexual slavery under the brutal "comfort women" system.
 The 3rd, 8th, 82nd and 85th Infantry Division of the Philippine Commonwealth Army was re-established from January 3, 1942, to June 30, 1946, and the 8th Constabulary Regiment of the Philippine Constabulary was reestablished again from October 28, 1944, to June 30, 1946, at the military general headquarters and the military camps and garrisoned in Cebu city and Cebu province.
 They started the Anti-Japanese military operations in Cebu from April 1942 to September 1945 and helped Cebuano guerrillas and fought against the Japanese Imperial forces.
 Almost three years later in March 1945, combined Filipino and American forces landed and reoccupied the island during the liberation of the Philippines.
 Cebuano guerrilla groups led by an American, James M. Cushing, is credited for the establishment of the "Koga Papers", which is said to have changed the American plans to retake the Philippines from Japanese occupation in 1944, by helping the combined United States and the Philippine Commonwealth Army forces enter Cebu in 1945.
 The following year the island achieved independence from colonial rule in 1946.